Kernel Normalized Convolutional Networks: Kernel Normalized Convolutional Networks

 \section{Kernel Normalized Convolutional Networks}

-KNConvNets consist of KernelNorm and KNConv layers as their main building blocks.
-In the following, we present these layers and KNConvNets in more detail.

-\textbf{KernelNorm} takes the kernel size ($k_{h}$, $k_{w}$), stride ($s_{h}$, $s_{w}$), padding ($p_{h}$, $p_{w}$), and dropout probability $p$ as hyper-parameters.
+The KernelNorm and KNConv layers are the main building blocks of KNConvNets. \textbf{KernelNorm} takes the kernel size ($k_{h}$, $k_{w}$), stride ($s_{h}$, $s_{w}$), padding ($p_{h}$, $p_{w}$), and dropout probability $p$ as hyper-parameters.
 It pads the input with zeros if padding is specified.
-KernelNorm carries out normalization along the channel, height, and width dimensions but independently of the batch dimension (Figure \ref{fig:norm-methods}g).
-The normalization unit of KernelNorm is a tensor of shape ($c$, $k_{h}$, $k_{w}$), i.e. \emph{all elements} in the channel dimension but a \emph{subset of elements} specified by the kernel window from the height and width dimensions.
-KernelNorm (1) applies random dropout \cite{srivastava2014-dropout} to the normalization unit to obtain the \emph{dropped-out} unit, (2) computes mean and variance of the dropped-out unit, and (3) employs the mean and variance to normalize the \emph{original} normalization unit:
+The normalization unit of KernelNorm (Figure \ref{fig:norm-methods}g) is a tensor of shape ($c$, $k_{h}$, $k_{w}$), i.e. KernelNorm incorporates \emph{all elements} in the channel dimension but a \emph{subset of elements} specified by the kernel size from the height and width dimensions during normalization.
+The KernelNorm layer (1) applies random dropout \citep{srivastava2014-dropout} to the normalization unit to obtain the \emph{dropped-out} unit, (2) computes mean and variance of the dropped-out unit, and (3) employs the calculated mean and variance to normalize the \emph{original} normalization unit: